LukasWoodtli/WebPage/content/seven_concurrency_models.md

     }

 *"A condition variable is associated with a lock, and a thread must hold that lock before being able to wait on the condition.
-Once it holds the lock, it checks to see if the condition that it’s interested in is already true.
+Once it holds the lock, it checks to see if the condition that it's interested in is already true.
 If it is, then it continues with whatever it wants to do and unlocks the lock.
 If, however, the condition is not true, it calls `await`, which **atomically** unlocks the lock and blocks on the condition variable."*

 *"An operation is atomic if, from the point of view of another thread, it appears to be a single operation that has either happened or not - it never appears to be halfway through."*